aristocratious/docusaurus-mvp/docs/methodology/our-methodology.md

 ## Summary

 Our methodology integrates AI implementation with organizational development and individual growth support.
-We address technology, structure, culture, and personal development simultaneously, creating sustainable transformation rather than isolated improvements.
+We address technology, structure, culture, and personal development together, aiming for sustainable transformation rather than isolated improvements.

 ---